ranjancse26/Stratis-SaleDeedRegistry/README.md

 The heart of the "Sale Deed Registry" is based on the Stratis Smart Contract.

-In addition to maintaining the Sale Deed record or information about the property as an asset within the blockchain via Smart Contract, it's is also responsible for handling the fee payment and other necessary sale deed verification checks such as "Encumbrance" clearance etc. The system is designed with the contract as a core requirement and the actors just operating the contract with the required state being maintained within the contract.
+In addition to maintaining the Sale Deed record or information about the property as an asset within the blockchain via Smart Contract, it's is also responsible for handling the fee payment and other necessary sale deed verification checks such as "Encumbrance" clearance, etc. The system is designed with the contract as a core requirement and the actors just operating the contract with the required state being maintained within the contract.
 All operations are executed or handled based on the qualified state.

 The following are the "Sale Deed Registry" Smart Contract States